ic-crc/crc-covlib/python-wrapper/examples/README.md

 ### area-results-comparison
 Example comparing results from two different simulations.
 The reception area of a third Simulation object is used to store and export the difference between the two simulations.

+### datacube
+Example downloading terrain and surface elevation data (MRDEM DTM & DSM) from the Canada Centre for Mapping and Earth Observation Data Cube Platform.
+The data is then used as input for an ITU-R P.1812 simulation.

 ### hello-covlib
 Simplest example showing how to instantiate the Simulation class and call one of its methods.